-Dr Goh led a small team to Melbourne in November 2010 to be trained on the DAFNE programme.
+Dr Goh had led a small team to Melbourne to be trained on the DAFNE programme.
 When they returned to Singapore, the team members worked on modifying the programme to suit the Singapore context.
-For example, they found that diabetic patients in Singapore may be more insulin- sensitive than previously thought and, thus, did not need as much insulin as their peers globally.
+For example, they found that diabetic patients in Singapore may be more insulin-sensitive than previously thought and, thus, did not need as much insulin as their peers globally.

 “Eat what you like.
 Like what you eat.”
 That’s the mantra of the DAFNE programme at SGH, the first of its kind in Asia.
 Before, patients took nutritional dictates from their doctors who might prescribe meal plans aimed at maintaining glucose levels and matching regimented insulin dosage, with little gastronomic flexibility.

-The DAFNE programme imparts skills that type 1 diabetics need to match their insulin dosage to, whatever they eat, whenever they want to eat.
+The DAFNE programme imparts skills that people with type 1 diabetes need to match their insulin dosage to, whatever they eat, whenever they want to eat.
 It also teaches patients how to deal with sick days and low-sugar situations, how to exercise safely and effectively, and how to handle drinking and dancing in social settings.

-Two classes have been held at SGH since the DAFNE programme started in April 2011.
+Classes have been held at SGH since the DAFNE programme began in 2011.
 Each class, which teaches a set curriculum over five full days (spread out over weekends and public holidays), allows for up to eight participants.